CarnegieHall/quality-control/digitization-specs.md

 ####Preservation masters: Analog sources (e.g., 1/4” reel to reels)
 - Broadcast Wave Format(BWF)
 - Audio encoded at 24-bit, 96kHz.
-- All BWF header fields should bep opulated with the appropriate metadata.
+- All BWF header fields should be populated with the appropriate metadata.

 ####Preservation masters: Audio from optical sources (CDs)

 - Broadcast Wave Format(BWF)
 - Audio encoded at 16-bit, 44.1kHz.
-- All BWF header fields should bep opulated with the appropriate metadata.
+- All BWF header fields should be populated with the appropriate metadata.

 ###Video